Compliance with Data Protection Law

 DSM may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit DSM websites, register on such websites, fill out a form, sign a contract, purchase a product and in connection with other activities, use applications and benefit from Services proposed by DSM.
 Users may be asked for, as appropriate, name, date of birth, email address, mailing address, phone number, etc. In the framework of certain Services, DSM may also collect data relating to energy consumption of the Users in order to benefit from such particular Services.

-DSM may collect non-personal identification information about Users whenever they use a DSM website or application or other online service.
-Non-personal identification information may include technical information about Users means of connection, such as the operating system and the Internet service provider utilized, geographical information such as country of origin, behavioural information such as time spent on site, as well as further non-personal analytical data to improve User experience, products and services.
+DSM may collect non-personal information about Users whenever they use a DSM website or application or other online service.
+Non-personal information may include technical information about Users means of connection, such as the operating system and the Internet service provider utilized, geographical information such as country of origin, behavioural information such as time spent on site, as well as further non-personal analytical data to improve User experience, products and services.

-Each User recognizes and accepts that the performance of the Services may depend on the collection and processing of personal identification information and non-personal identification information.
+Each User recognizes and accepts that the performance of the Services may depend on the collection and processing of personal identification information and non-personal information.

 Web browser cookies